Basic SELECT Queries

 What is the SELECT Query?

-query allows you to pick certain pieces of information from a table in a database.
+The SELECT query allows you to pick certain pieces of information from a table in a database.
 It’s like asking the librarian, “Can you give me all the books with the title ‘Harry Potter’?”

 Here’s a basic structure of the SELECT query: